ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/OPI-Creation.md

 1. Add a `Data Browser` monitor to your opi
 1. In properties in file set the file you have created

+# Activate tab

+If it's required to activate a tab from a synoptic via a macro: (See SKF G5 Chopper OPI as an example.)

+1.